 I decided to post this project as inspiration of what can be done with

 reused stuff. reclaimed and re-purposed things plus a little imagination, this humanoid arm is almost entirely made of recycled things, starting from the shoulder mounted on a TV dish antenna stand and the shoulder is part of a broken miter saw connected with a pair of piston rods from an old air conditioner pump to the upper arm that's made from an aluminum base ball bat then we have in the fore arm a peddle arm off a bike and sliced down the middle to make the forearm.
 I made all the Pneumatic cylinders myself from old aluminum tubes.
-Some came from a diesel truck side handle another on I turned out of an otherwise useless paint ball C02 tank. and all the air lines and fittings are truck brake lines The palm of the hand is an old stove burner. and the fingers were cut from a sun light tube for homes that I found smashed.and there are a lot of parts from old printers, VCRs , disk drives and computers in there.
+Some came from a diesel truck side handle another on I turned out of an otherwise useless paint ball C02 tank. and all the air lines and fittings are truck brake lines The palm of the hand is an old stove burner. and the fingers were cut from a sun light tube ( solar tunnel ) for homes, that I found smashed.and there are a lot of parts from old printers, VCRs , disk drives and computers in there.